 Every year, Deloitte conducts an extensive study on the emerging and prevailing trends in human capital and the future of work.
 Each year, the post we write on our HR blog about that report is always one of the most popular.
 In 2020, the Human Capital Trends Report highlights an intensifying combination of economic, social, and political issues impacting HR and business leaders.
 These factors continue to put pressure on businesses to operate in a more socially oriented manner (a continuation of 2019's trend, which we covered in a previous HR blog post), and to reinvent their organisations around a more ethical and human focus.
-Let's take a look at the highlights of this year's report and how to follow HR best practice as you prepare for the future of work.
+Let's take a look at the highlights of this year's report and discover the HR metrics that matter in 2020 and beyond.

 The Continuing Rise of the Social Enterprise